 This platform’s main claim to fame is that they are – allegedly – the first platform offering bounty stakes trading.
 It allows traders and investors to get valuable altcoins of thoroughly selected projects by purchasing bounty stakes from hunters with huge discounts.
 At the same time, bounty hunters can get ETH, USDC, TKP regularly by selling bounty stakes with no risks to waste time for zero bounty rewards.
 Finally, crypto startups can boost awareness and avoid token price dump by allowing impatient hunters to sell their stakes before distribution to stakes-buyers.
 So, ICO (STO) projects are benefiting by allowing stakes-buyers to pay for the hype.

 If you look at the trading volume of this particular platform, it is very low.
 Although we don’t have any data from coinmarketcap.com to rely on, CoinGecko reports that the 24 hour trading volume on the date of writing this review (12 November 2019) was USD 22,217.
-On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume was USD 110,084.
+On the date of last updating this review (25 June 2020, right in the crisis with COVID-19), the trading volume was USD 110,084.
 This is a large improvement, but it might still be difficult for a trader at this platform to find orders with prices reflecting the actual market rate.

 As far as we can tell, US-investors can trade at this trading platform.
 US-investors should however always try to figure out themselves whether there are any problems arising from their trading at one or several international crypto exchanges.
 Sometimes, state laws stand in the way for certain US-investors’ international crypto trading.